bstefanescu/qutejs/web/doc/docs/getting-started.md

 or if your **node version** is older than **10.3.0**, you must run the `npx` command:

 ```
-npx @qutejs/creates
+npx @qutejs/create
 ```

-It will ask you a bunch of questions, and then generate a directoy with a `package.json` file and all the other files needed to build and test your product.
+It will ask you a bunch of questions, and then generate a directory with a `package.json` file and all the other files needed to build and test your product.

 It will also ask you the project type.
 There are 2 project types: